Ladicek/StillDI/README.md

 This is a proof of concept implementation of a translation layer between proposed Build Compatible Extensions and existing Portable Extensions.
 It includes:

-- `api`, one remaining CDI API proposal that hasn't been submitted as a PR to the CDI repository yet
-- `impl`, the implementation based on Portable Extensions (with 2 tiny and isolated implementation-specific pieces, currently implemented for Weld)
+- `impl`, the implementation based on Portable Extensions
 - `test`, a playground based on JUnit Jupiter and Weld

 It depends on:

-- Jakarta CDI `4.0.0.Alpha1`
+- Jakarta CDI `4.0.0.Beta1`
 - Weld Core `5.0.0-SNAPSHOT`, from current `master` branch

 ---